NunoDiasMartins/100-days-of-code/log.md

 Today I completed only one exercise from AlgoExpert, the get youngest common ancestor.
 Completed in less than 30 minutes.

+### Day 28: February 3, 2022

+**Today's Progress**:
+Complete one exercise from AlgoExpert
+**Thoughts:**
+Today I completed only one exercise from AlgoExpert, the remove islands.
+Completed in around 30 minutes without any hint or help.

 <!--

 ### Day 0: February 30, 2016 (Example 2)